ginerorama/NtcA-bio-protocols-tutorial/README.md

 This repository is used to store the code and raw material for the ChIP-seq bioinformatic tutorial of _Synechocystis'_ NtcA published in bio-protocols.

-citations:_Joaquín Giner-Lamia*, Miguel Hernández-Prieto, M.E.
+_Joaquín Giner-Lamia*, Miguel Hernández-Prieto, M.E.
 Futschik_.
 "ChIP-seq Experiment and Data Analysis in the Cyanobacterium Synechocystis sp.
 PCC 6803".
-2018. _bio-protocols_

-*To whom correspondence should be addressed:jginer[AT]cnb.csic.es
+2018. _bio-protocols_*To whom correspondence should be addressed:jginer[AT]cnb.csic.es

- A wiki version of this protocol it is also available [here](https://github.com/ginerorama/NtcA_bio-protocols_tutorial/wiki)
+A wiki version of this protocol is available [here](https://github.com/ginerorama/NtcA_bio-protocols_tutorial/wiki)

 The data deposited in this project comes from a series of ChIP-seq experiments to the aims of analyse the regulon of NtcA in conditions of low and high avilability of nitrogen.
 The analysis of these data can be found at:

-_Joaquin Giner-Lamia et al.,_ Identification of the direct regulon of NtcA during early acclimation to nitrogen starvation in the cyanobacterium Synechocystis sp.
+_Joaquin Giner-Lamia* et al.,_ Identification of the direct regulon of NtcA during early acclimation to nitrogen starvation in the cyanobacterium Synechocystis sp.
 PCC 6803.
-2017._Nucleic Acids Res_.
+2017._Nucleic Acids Res_.*To whom correspondence should be addressed:jginer[AT]cnb.csic.es

 Note: Fastq files presents in this repository has been modify to minimize the computational time consuming for the bioinformatic analysis during the protocols.
 Thus files presents in this repository contains only 1% of total reads presents in the original ChIP-seq files.

 The original fastq files are available at Gene Expression Omnibus(GEO) with the accession number: GSE97291.

+Please if you find useful this tutorial please cite:

+_Joaquin Giner-Lamia* et al.,_ Identification of the direct regulon of NtcA during early acclimation to nitrogen starvation in the cyanobacterium Synechocystis sp.
+PCC 6803.
+2017._Nucleic Acids Res_.*To whom correspondence should be addressed:jginer[AT]cnb.csic.es

+_Joaquín Giner-Lamia*, Miguel Hernández-Prieto, M.E.
+Futschik_.
+"ChIP-seq Experiment and Data Analysis in the Cyanobacterium Synechocystis sp.
+PCC 6803".
+2018. _bio-protocols_*To whom correspondence should be addressed:jginer[AT]cnb.csic.es

 ## **Files description:**